 In late September 1942, a POW transfer list was posted at the camp.
 The men on the list had volunteered to go to Japan believing that things may be better there.
 800 POWs gathered at 2:00 A.M. on October 6 and were given rice coffee, lugow rice, and a big rice ball.
 After eating and packing their kits, the POWs marched out of the camp at 2:30 A.M. and received two buns as they marched through the gate to the barrio of Cabanatuan which they reached at 6:00 A.M.
 There, 50 men were boarded onto each of the small wooden boxcars waiting for them at about 9:00 A.M.
 The trip to Manila lasted until 4:00 P.M. and because of the heat in the cars, many POWs passed out.

 From the train station, the men were marched to pier 5 in the Port Area of Manila.
 Some of the Filipinos flashed the “V” for victory sign as they made their war to the pier.
 The detachment arrived at 5:00 P.M and was tired and hungry and was put in a warehouse on the pier.
 The Japanese fed them rice and salted fish and let them eat as much as they wanted.
 They also were allowed to wash.

 Before boarding the Tottori Maru on October 7, the prisoners were divided into two groups.
 One group was placed in the holds while the other group remained on deck.
-The conditions on the ship, for those in the holds, were indescribable, and those POWs those on deck were better off.
+The conditions on the ship, for those in the holds, were indescribable, and those POWs on deck were better off.
 This situation was made worse by the fact that for the first two weeks of the voyage the prisoners were not fed, which resulted in many of the POWs dying during the trip.

 The ship did not sail until the next day at 10:00 A.M. and passed the ruins of Corregidor at noon.
 In addition, there were sick Japanese and soldiers on the ship.
 That night some POWs slept in the holds, but a large number slept on the deck.
-The first day, the POWs were given three small loaves of bread for meals – which equaled one American loaf of bread – the loaves were supposed to last two days, but most men ate them in one meal.
+On the first day, the POWs were given three small loaves of bread for meals – which equaled one American loaf of bread – the loaves were supposed to last two days, but most men ate them in one meal.
 The men did ration their water.
 The ship was at sea when two torpedoes fired at by an American submarine missed the ship.
 The ship fired a couple of shots where it thought the sub was, but these also missed.
 A while later, the ship passed a mine that had been laid by the submarine.
 The POWs were fed bags of buns, biscuits with some candy, and received water daily.

 The ship arrived at Takao, Formosa, on October 11.
-Since most were sick with something, the line to use the latrines went around the ship.
-The American doctors had no medicine to help the sick, and some were seen as benefiting off the sick.
-It was at this time that the POWs on the ship, from Mindanao, were moved to a second hold putting 500 POWs in each hold.
+Since most of the POWs were sick with something, the line to use the latrines went around the ship.
+The American doctors had no medicine to help the sick, and some were seen as benefiting from the sick.
+It was at this time that the POWs on the ship were moved to a second hold putting 500 POWs in each hold.

 On October 14, foodstuffs were loaded onto the ship, and each POW got two candy bags of hardtack and one meal of rice and soup each day.
 The ship sailed on October 16 at 7:30 A.M. but turned around at 3:30 P.M. arriving back at Takao at 10:30 P.M.
 It was believed the ship had turned around because American submarines were in the area.
-The ship sailed again on October 18 and arrived at the Pescadores Islands at 5:00 P.M..
+The ship sailed again on October 18 and arrived at the Pescadores Islands at 5:00 P.M.
 There it dropped anchor off the Island of Makou, Pescadores Islands, where it remained anchored until October 27 when it returned to Takao.
 During this time the quality of food deteriorated and was barely edible.
 Two POWs also died and their bodies were thrown into the sea at 4:00 P.M.
 The ship sailed again on October 27 and returned to Takao the same day.
 While it was docked foodstuffs were again loaded onto the ship.